YasperFa/MolSim/README.md

         following the format: '-r {radius}' or '--cutoffRadius {radius}'.
 If no radius is specified, a default radius of 3 will be used.

         '{BOUNDARY_CONDITION}': The boundary condition that will be used by the LinkedCellContainer.
 Setting this when LCC is not selected will cause an error.
 The boundary condition consists of six values seperated by commas, each of them determines one boundary and possible values are o for outflow, r for reflecting and p for periodic.
 The argument has to be passed with the following format: '-b {boundaryCondition}' or '--boundaryCondition {boundaryCondition}', where boundaryCondition has the following format: {left},{right},{top},{bottom},{front},{back}.
 If no value is specified, outflow will be used for all boundaries.

+        '{GRAVITY}': The gravitatonal acceleration in y-direction.
+Passed as a positive or negative double value.
+If no value is given, the defult value of 0 will be used.

 ---
 ## Creating Doxygen Documentation: